 Visit the product page for each of the logos under consideration and click the zoom tool to the upper right of the logo image on the product page to see a full-sized image.

 Print each of the images and post the print-outs at your front desk where clients can easily see them when they’re checking out.
 (You may need to switch the paper orientation from portrait to landscape and adjust the scale of the print-out to fit the logo to letter-sized paper.)

 Have staff members ask your clients which logo they feel best captures the personality of the practice.
 Emphasize they’re not asking clients which logo they like most.
 They’re asking which one best represents the practice as they know it.

 Have the staff track clients’ votes for each of the logos.

 After a day or two, check the totals.
-If there’s a clear winner and you like it yourself, place your order and watch your email inbox the next business day or two to see your new logo design draft.
+If there’s a clear winner and you like it yourself, place your order and watch your email inbox the next business day to see your new logo design draft.

 If the results are less clear-cut, remove all but the top two choices and continue surveying clients for a few days more.